NeilCannon/omnibus/README.md

 Activities and Fragments should call Bus.attach(this) and Bus.detach(this), usually in onResume() and onPause().
 That's it.
 Bus.attach() can also be called in onCreate() if needed (attaching twice is harmless).

 #### What about threading?
-The bus core itself is entirely synchronous, but it is designed so that asynchronous Providers are very easy to implement: start an AsyncTask in the provide() method and call subscriber.receive() in the onPostExecute().
+Subscribers are always called on the main UI thread.
+Providers are called synchronously, but asynchronous Providers are very easy to implement: start an AsyncTask in the provide() method and call subscriber.receive() in the onPostExecute().
 Or you can use AsyncProvider, which does the AsyncTask for you:
 ```
   bus.publish(User.class, new AsyncProvider<User>() {